Telephone Call Icon

 By mandating these updates, the FDA encourages patients and physicians to carefully weigh the benefits and risks of using this medication.

-Who May Qualify for an Ozempic Side Effects Lawsuit?
+Who May Qualify for an Ozempic Side Effects Lawsuit in Tennessee?

 Types of Compensation Victims May Be Eligible For